waggle-sensor/node-platforms/nvidia-nano/README.md

 - install and have the Nano's use the wan-tunnel to route all Internet traffice through beekeeper
 - figure out how to generate a random VSN
   - NXXX where X is a random value between [0-9A-Z]
+- turn the BME instructions into an ansible script

 ### Optional / research / unknown
 - update the instructions for creating a "dummy" user on install and then adding the creation of the `waggle` user in the Ansible script so that it can be updated and easily versioned (instead of relying on the initial creation).  can tie this into sudoers access for `waggle` etc.